Eleanor, Fair Maid of Brittany: Early life

-Eleanor was born around 1184.
-Her father Geoffrey died when she was very young.
-She was brought up by her paternal uncle Richard I and her paternal grandmother, Duchess Eleanor of Aquitaine.
-By the death of her father she was the first in line of Breton succession, so King Philip II of France asked for her wardship.
-However, her grandfather Henry II of England took her wardship in advance, and the birth of her brother Arthur in 1196 removed her status as the first heiress.
-Being King Richard's ward meant that she was under Angevin custody; thus even her mother Constance did not consider her a potential heir to the Duchy of Brittany, which weakened her later claim.
+Eleanor was born around 1184 to Duke Geoffrey II and Duchess Constance of Brittany.
+Her father died when she was very young.
+After Geoffrey's death, his children were raised by his brother King Richard I of England and their mother, Duchess Eleanor of Aquitaine.
+By the death of her father, Eleanor was the first in line of Breton succession, so King Philip II of France asked for her wardship.
+However, her grandfather King Henry II of England took her wardship in advance, and the birth of her brother Arthur in 1187 removed her status as the first heiress.
+Being King Richard's ward meant that she was under Angevin custody; thus even her mother, Constance, did not consider her a potential heir to the Duchy of Brittany, which weakened her later claim.
 Keeping her custody under Richard was probably the price for her mother to rule Brittany.

 As Arthur was the heir presumptive to England and Brittany, Eleanor was one of the most marriageable princesses.
-In 1190, after Richard failed to marry his younger sister Joan to Al-Adil I, brother of Saladin, he proposed that Eleanor should be the bride instead; but the negotiation was also in vain, as Al-Adil showed no interest in Christianity.
-In 1193, she was engaged to Frederick, son of Leopold V, Duke of Austria, as part of the conditions to release Richard, whom Emperor Henry VI had taken prisoner.
+In 1190, after Richard failed to marry his younger sister Joan of England to Al-Adil I, brother of Saladin, he proposed that Eleanor should be the bride instead; but the negotiation was also in vain, as Al-Adil showed no interest in Christianity.
+In 1193, Eleanor was engaged to Frederick, son of Leopold V, Duke of Austria, as part of the conditions to release Richard, whom Emperor Henry VI had taken prisoner.
 However, when she was on the way to Austria with Baldwin of Bethune the next year, Leopold died so the marriage never took place.
 Under order of Pope Celestine III she returned to England, accompanied by her grandmother Eleanor.

 In summer 1195, a marriage between Eleanor and Louis, son of Philip II of France, was suggested as an alliance between Richard and Philip, but negotiations failed again.
 Henry VI opposed the marriage; and the failure was also a sign that Richard would replace Arthur as heir to England with John.
 This soon led to a sudden deterioration in relations between Richard and Philip.
 A marriage with Odo III, Duke of Burgundy, may have been suggested, for in 1198 Philip forbade Odo to marry any relatives of Richard without his permission.